 These are samples of basic Markdown notation that can be used in Questetra.

 Markdown is a lightweight markup language.
-You can express headings, lists, links, and emphasised text using simple combinations of symbols and characters—for example, #
+You can express headings, lists, links, and emphasised text using simple combinations of symbols and characters—for example, # followed by (a space) at the start of a line will be converted to a heading.

 In Questetra, you can use Markdown in various functions, including String-type (Markdown) data items.
 These functions display sentences written with Markdown notation in a visually easy-to-read format.
 You can also preview the results as you type.